Locate Regions

 • Square feet

-• The Number of regions parameter specifies how many regions the Total area will be distributed across.
+• Number of regions specifies the number of regions the Total area value will be distributed across.

 The maximum number of regions that can be specified is 30.
 The default is 1.